learn-the-web/topics/writing-checklist/index.md

       - 'Descriptive and short headings.'
       - 'Lots of headings.'
       - 'Headings are front-loaded with important words.'
-      - 'Logs of lists.'
+      - 'Lots of lists.'
       - 'Important words and terms highlighted with bold or italic.'
       - 'Inverse pyramid writing: conclusion that the top.'
-      - 'Is a TL;DR useful?'
       - 'Liberal use of whitespace: between paragraphs, between headings, etc.'
       - 'Active voice used.'
+      - 'Is a TL;DR useful?'
       - 'No use of “Click Here”.'

-  - title: 'Content'
+  - title: 'Consistency'
     items:
       - 'Addresses the user directly: you, us, we.'
       - 'Gender neutral pronouns are used.'
       - 'Contractions or not (e.g. can’t vs. cannot).'
-      - 'Possessive names ending is “s” have extra “s” (e.g. Thomas’s).'
+      - 'Possessive names ending in “s” have the extra “s” (e.g. Thomas’s).'
-      - 'Use sentence case in headings. (e.g. Super Duper vs. Super duper).'
+      - 'Use sentence case in headings. (e.g. Super duper vs. Super Duper).'
       - 'Consistent use of serial comma.'
       - 'Dates formatted in an international format.'
       - 'Numbers under 100 spelled out.'